NOI '18 P1 - Return

 Problem type

-You are given an undirected connected graph with n vertices labeled from 1 to n, and m edges, where the i-th edge has length l_i and altitude a_i.
+You are given an undirected connected graph with n vertices labeled from 1 to n, and m edges, where the i-th edge has length li and altitude ai.

 You are given Q queries.
 In each query, you are given a starting vertex v, a water level p.
-A water level p indicates that there is water on the edges that have a_i \leq p.
+A water level p indicates that there is water on the edges that have aip.
 You can drive a car starting from v only through the edges that have no water, and then get out of the car at any vertex and walk to vertex 1.
 You want to find the minimum sum of lengths of edges that you need to walk through in a path.

 In some tests, the queries are forced online.
 See more details in the Input Specification/Constraints.